thevishwass/ResumeAnalyzer/README.md

 ## ✨ Features

 - ✅ Automatically compare resumes with job descriptions
-- ✅ Generate a suitability score based on skill matching
+- ✅ Generates an ATS score based on skill matching
 - ✅ Highlight missing skills and areas for improvement
+- ✅ Mask private information such as phone numbers and email addresses
 - ✅ Interactive Next.js frontend with real-time feedback
-- ✅ FastAPI backend powered by Python and NLP tools
+- ✅ FastAPI backend that securely sends data to the Gemini API for processing
-- ✅ Easy to set up and run locally
+- ✅ Easy to set up and run